jasoncolburne/jason-math/README.md

 puts Jason::Math::NumberTheory.polygonal_number(3, n)
 ```

+The only caveat here is that I may have used some of the convenience methods within the library code itself, meaning the gem may require a bit of refactoring to work correctly.
+If you notice a `NoMethodError` on `Math`, `Integer`, `Array`, `Set` or `Hash` please send me steps to reproduce.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.